PIJI showcases new research into philanthropy for journalism

 “More than ever in this COVID environment we need our local connections,” Gorman said.

-Read more on this topic from Philanthropy Australia.
+Read more on new research into philanthropy for journalism from Philanthropy Australia.

 Access PIJI’s research report ‘Understanding the role that philanthropy can play in supporting public interest journalism and how to enable it’.